-Close leads into customers with CRM, Email, and Workflows.
+Close leads into customers with CRM, Email, and Workflow.

-Delight customers into promoters through surveys, smart contents, and social monitoring.
+Delight customers into promoters through surveys, smart content, and social monitoring.

 That’s it… A.C.C.D (I know it’s not very attractive, but it’s effective.)

 If you’re converting KPIs contain these factors, you will definitely be a smart marketer.
-One common mistake every marketer commit is always focusing on customers rather than on users.
-Never to forget point is a user has endless possibilities to become a customer.
+One common mistake every marketer commits is always focusing on customers rather than on users.
+Never forget the point is a user has endless possibilities to become a customer.
 So, plan your approach towards a user also.